-It’s easy to understand how sleep affects our energy levels, but why and how does sleep affect the way our skin looks in the morning?
-Rebecca S. Robbins, co-author of the book Sleep for Success!, explains that during a good night’s sleep, your body works to remove dead blood cells and other toxins that can build up in the skin.
+How exactly does sleep affect the way your skin looks?
+Rebecca S. Robbins, co-author of the book Sleep for Success!, explains that during a good night’s sleep, your body removes dead blood cells and other toxins that can build up in the skin.

-After a long, stressful day, we expect to fall asleep quickly.
-But often, the stresses of the day keep our mind running and prevent us from drifting off—even when you’re exhausted.
+After a long, stressful day, you expect to fall asleep quickly.
+But often, the stresses of the day keep your mind running and prevent you from drifting off—even when you’re exhausted.
 Enter the “4-7-8” method.

 The “4-7-8” method, endorsed by Andrew Weil, M.D., is a breathing technique that puts you in the right frame of mind and body to help you fall asleep faster.
-The “4-7-8” breathing method gives your mind something to focus on other than the stresses of the day.
+This breathing method slows your heart rate and gives your mind something to focus on other than the stresses of the day.

 Here’s how you do it:

 It’s hard to quiet your mind at the end of a long day.
 Your brain knows it’s time to go to sleep, but your body isn’t feeling it.
 The key to real relaxation is owning your breathing.
 With the “4-7-8” method, you can do exactly that.

 It’s nearly impossible to wake with gorgeous, refreshed skin if you’re constantly tossing and turning through the night.
 And noise is one of the main culprits contributing to an interrupted night of sleep.

 Opt for some earplugs and drift off without a hitch.
 According to the Sleep Foundation, earplugs help to block outside noise that can affect sleep quality.
 You can buy earplugs at any pharmacy, making this one of the most convenient beauty sleep essentials.